alexandrelimassantana/oneDNN/doc/programming_model/attributes_quantization.md

 oneDNN supports several scaling patterns to support different quantization schemes.
 These patterns apply to both int8 and f8 quantization.

-* **Global scaling** (`mask=0`) uses a single scale factor for the entire tensor, making it the simplest approach.
+* **Global scaling** (`mask=0`) uses a single scaling factor for the entire tensor, making it the simplest approach.
-* **Per-channel scaling** (`mask=1<<dim`) applies different scale factors along a specific dimension, commonly used for CNN weights.
+* **Per-channel scaling** (`mask=1<<dim`) applies different scaling factors along a specific dimension, commonly used for CNN weights.
 * **Multi-dimensional scaling** (`mask=(1<<dim1)+(1<<dim2)`) provides
-  independent scales along multiple tensor dimensions, useful for complex activations where both batch and channel dimensions need separate scaling.
+  independent scaling factors along multiple tensor dimensions, useful for complex activations where both batch and channel dimensions need separate scaling.
-* **Group-based quantization** subdivides tensor dimensions into smaller blocks with individual scale factors, important for large transformer models and advanced quantization techniques.
+* **Group-based quantization** subdivides tensor dimensions into smaller blocks with individual scaling factors, important for large transformer models and advanced quantization techniques.

 ##### Global Scaling

-In the simplest case, when there is only one common scale the attribute changes the op behavior from
+In the simplest case, when there is only one common scaling factor the attribute changes the op behavior from
 \f[
     \dst[:] = Op(...)